bensonchoyintuitas/intuitas_knowledgebase/docs/README.md

 Permission is granted for free use, reproduction, and adaptation of this material, provided prior consent is obtained and appropriate attribution is given.
 Referenced third-party content is subject to the copyright terms of their respective owners.

-## Contact
-For further access to any of the tools presented here, our live demo environment or feedback please contact us via [office@intuitas.com](mailto:office@intuitas.com)

 <br>
 <br>